davidcrotty/house_LED/README.md

 # README #

-Web component interface with back-end for sending signals to GPIO's on a raspberry-pi for controlling room lighting.
+Open source web component interface with back-end for sending signals to GPIO's on a raspberry-pi 3 for controlling room lighting.

 ### Version ###